SergioCoboLopez/ELN_Sergio/docs/april_24/week_2.md

 Tomorrow:

-Block 1 -  Check processes and re-run whatever is stuck.
-           Re-run the notebook for DATAID=0 and see the results.
+Block 1 - Re-run the notebook for DATAID=0 and see the results.
 Is it worth it to embed the figures into your notebook?
 Even if it helps yourself make sense of the results?
 	   Do a DATAID=1 run

-Block 2 - Think about results of meeting with Toni
+Block 2 -
-	  Paper review
+	  Paper review.
+Start where you left it.
       	  Finish tables in your report

 Block 3 - T and F's email.
 Answer the questions